This article provides instructions for filling out the JWST NIRISS imaging template.

 - NO. OF INTEGRATIONS: the number of integrations during an exposure, where an integration is the time between detector resets.

 The Exposure Time Calculator (ETC) should be used to determine the combination of NO. OF GROUPS and NO. OF INTEGRATIONS necessary to achieve the required signal-to-noise.
 Individual integrations longer than 1000 seconds are discouraged because of the effect of cosmic ray hits on the detector.
-For long exposures, a suitable number of integrations and a number of groups less than or equal to 25 should be selected.
+For long exposures, a suitable number of integrations and a number of groups less than or equal to 25 is suggested.